ldzzz/kacky-gameserver-backend/api/server/README.md

 ## Routes

-Here is a short overview of what commands are currently supported by this channel.
+Following routes are currently supported by this channel:
-Detailed description of each route with examples can be found in their respective sections thereafter.

 - [`server.mapStart`](#servermapstart)
 - [`server.mapEnd`](#servermapend)